-Older people often have several coexisting medical problems and take multiple medications, making prescribing decisions a complex and challenging task for GPs.
-This trial aims to test an intervention to support GPs when making these prescribing decisions. ***Now Recruiting Practices***
+Older people often have several coexisting medical problems and take many medications, making pre-scribing decisions a complex and challenging task for GPs.
+This trial tests an intervention to support GPs when making these prescribing decisions. ***Now Recruiting Practices and Patients***